 'Happy Voices' - is in full voice

-A singing group for those with dementia will be re-launching on Friday 31 August.
-‘Happy Voices’ will be held at Newquay Day Centre (Age UK Cornwall) every Friday, from 10 am to 12 pm.
+A successful singing group for those with dementia ‘Happy Voices’ is being provided digitally via Govenek Active Living Hub (Age UK Cornwall) every Friday, from 10 am to 12 pm.
 The group is a community-led project between Cornwall Partnership NHS Foundation Trust (CFT), Age UK Cornwall and Newquay Towan Blystra Lions.

 Set up by CFT’s Sinead Kerr, who is a Primary Care Dementia Practitioner for the Newquay area, Happy Voices invites anyone with dementia/memory loss and any carer, friend, or family member to come along.
-They ask that those attending pay a small fee of £2 to contribute towards room hire and refreshments.
 The power of music, especially singing, to unlock memories and kick-start the brain’s grey matter is an increasingly key feature of dementia care and is said to reach parts of the damaged brain in ways other forms of communication cannot.

 Happy Voices hopes that by involving those living with and alongside dementia in social singing sessions will help to combat loneliness, boost confidence, self-esteem and, quality of life.